Jekyll tutorial – all you need to know

 What distinguishes Jekyll from other blog generators and CMS?

-Jekyll tutorial: how to create a website with GitHub Pages
+Jekyll tutorial: how to create a website with Deploy Now

 Step 1: Create a GitHub account

-To use GitHub Pages, you need a GitHub account.
-The first step is to create one if you have not already registered.
-To do so, go to the GitHub website and enter a valid e-mail address, username, and password for your future account.
+First, you need a GitHub account.
+To do so, go to the GitHub website and enter a valid email address, username, and password for your future account.

-Then select the plan you want to subscribe to – the free version for an unlimited number of public directories or the fee-based one for an unlimited number of private directories.
+Then select the package you want to subscribe to – the free version for an unlimited number of public directories or the fee-based one for an unlimited number of private directories.
 Lastly, you can optionally provide information about your programming skills and interests.
-You will then receive a confirmation e-mail from GitHub and can then activate your account by clicking on the link in it.
+You will then receive a confirmation email from GitHub and can then activate your account by clicking on the link in it.

 Step 2: Create a repository for the website or blog